57 N. Neil Street,

 No one has favorited this theater yet

-The Lyric Theater opened on Wednesday, November 11, 1911.
-The Lyric was owned by H. H. Johnson.
-On May 29, 1913 the Lyric received a full scale renovation costing $1,800.
+The Lyric Theatre opened on Wednesday, November 11, 1911.
+The Lyric Theatre was owned by H. H. Johnson.
+On May 29, 1913 the Lyric Theatre received a full scale renovation costing $1,800.
 Seating was increased to 400 and other modifications included larger aisles, a better ventilation system, and a larger front door to welcome theater-goers.
-On July 18, 1913 a full paged ad in the Champaign Daily Gazette boasted, “We have increased ventilation; you have fresh outside air to breathe every minute you are in the Lyric.
+On July 18, 1913 a full paged advertisement in the Champaign Daily Gazette boasted, “We have increased ventilation; you have fresh outside air to breathe every minute you are in the Lyric Theatre.
 You can leave your palm leaf at home- our 16 fans will be working and you will be more than comfortable”.

-The Lyric’s chief rivals in town were the Orpheum, Rialto, Varsity, Illinois, and Park (New Art) theaters.
-The price for admission to the Lyric was 10 cents.
-The Lyric featured a conglomeration of films, as one ad featured movies from Pathe, Vitagraph, and Edison.
+The Lyric Theatre’s chief rivals in town were the Orpheum Theatre, Rialto Theatre, Varsity Theatre, Illinois Theatre, and Park (New Art) Theatre.
+The price for admission to the Lyric Thetare was 10 cents.
+The Lyric Theatre featured a conglomeration of films, as one advertisement featured movies from Pathe, Vitagraph, and Edison.
 There was a 2pm matinee and 7pm evening show everyday, sometimes more on the weekends.

-In 1916 the Lyric was sold.
-The new owner continued to operate the Lyric until June 1919 when it closed for good.
+In 1916 the Lyric Theatre was sold.
+The new owner continued to operate the Lyric Theatre until June 1919 when it closed for good.

 Just login to your account and subscribe to this theater